Deep Log-Likelihood Ratio Quantization: Preliminaries

 Typical constraints placed on the latent representation include that it is restricted to a low dimensional subspace e.g. $\mathbf{z} \in \mathbb{R}^M$, with $M \ll \dim(\mathbf{x})$, or that it is noised during training, for each sample, to yield

 where $\mathbf{n}$ is typically i.i.d.
 Gaussian with adjustable mean and variance \cite{ae_img_compression}.
-Note that this operation is differentiable and has unit gradient, thus can be used in conjunction with backpropagation during training.
+Note that this operation is differentiable and has unit gradient, thus can be used in conjuction with backpropagation during training.